 Digital Object Identifier (DOI)

 Lee, Bryan S.; Nault, Rod; Grabowski, Matthew; Whiting, Benjamin; Tanenbaum, Joseph; Knusel, Konrad; Poturalski, Matthew; Emch, Todd; Mroz, Thomas E.; and Steinmetz, Michael P., "Utility of repeat magnetic resonance imaging in surgical patients with lumbar stenosis without disc herniation" (2019).
-Neurosurgery Articles.
+Neurosurgery.
 807.